michaelfairley/method_decorators/README.md

 ## Usage

 ### Using a decorator
-Extend MethodDecorators in a class where you want to use them, and then stick `+DecoratorName` before your method declaration to use it.
+Extend MethodDecorators in a class where you want to use them, and then stick `+DecoratorName` before your method declaration to decorate the method.

 ```ruby
 class Math